-The low-lying area, Belgian Flanders, in which the 1st Battalion now was - the only part of the country unoccupied by German forces - had been selected by the High Command to be the theatre of the British summer offensive of 1917.
+This low-lying area, Belgian Flanders, the only part of the country unoccupied by German forces, had been selected by the High Command to be the theatre of the British summer offensive of 1917.

 Officially designated as the Third Battle of Ypres, the campaign was to come to be better known to history simply as Passchendaele, having adopted that name from a small village on a not-very high ridge to the north-east that later was to be cited as having been - ostensibly - one of the British Army's objectives.